G-CITI STRATEGIC FOCUS AREAS

 Young people represent both current and future employees, investors, and consumers, creating an important opportunity for business.
 Ultimately, enterprises need skilled human capital to grow and thrive, and the supply of youth talent is critical for business to compete and grow in a competitive and rapidly changing environment.
 Today’s youth is well-educated and represents the labour force of tomorrow.
 Working to curb youth unemployment and create opportunities for young people can help business to address its current and future skills needs.

 Today’s young people are the most educated generation ever.
 Nevertheless, they encounter difficulties in entering and remaining in the labour market.
-Therefore G-CITI has developed a range of employment initiatives to support youth in obtaining learnerships / internships and employment through its employment accelerator partnership model.
+Therefore G-CITI has developed a range of employment initiatives called Job Activation Project to support youth in obtaining learnerships / internships and employment through its employment accelerator partnership model.

 In today’s constantly changing climate, our youth must be prepared with the fundamentals of STEM teaching such as problem-solving, making sense of important information.
 If we want a nation where our future leaders, neighbors, and workers can understand and solve some of the complex challenges of today and tomorrow, and to meet the demands of the dynamic and evolving workforce, building students’ skills, content knowledge, and fluency in STEM fields is essential.